wp-plugins/meeting-scheduler-by-vcita/readme.txt

 <BR>
 vCita active meeting scheduler invite visitors all across your website to book meetings in any manner you choose.

-= vCita Affiliate Program  =
-Are you a web designer, a web developer, a marketing consultant, have many followers or simply know other people who can benefit from vCita? <BR>
-vCita has an **affiliate program** for you.
-Visit <a href="http://www.vcita.com/about/affiliates?invite=wp-v-schd">vCita affiliate page</a>

 <BR>
 Get vCita next generation Meeting Scheduler today!
 It's FREE!!